pwall567/uri-template/README.md

 ## Level 3

-"Level 3" of the specification adds further modifying operators, as well as allowing multiple variables in expression.
+"Level 3" of the specification adds further modifying operators, as well as allowing multiple variables in expressions.

-The `uri-template` library does not currently support this level.
+Version 3.0 (and later) of the `uri-template` library supports this level.

 ## Level 4

-"Level 4" of the specification adds the concept of a variable suffix modifier,
+"Level 4" of the specification adds the concept of a variable modifier as a suffix on each variable.

 The `uri-template` library does not currently support this level.